 Last year, one of our most popular blogs took a look at the world’s weakest currencies.

-You will note that nothing much has changed with this list.
-This is to be expected with the ongoing global pandemic – as there has been no substantial opportunity for weaker currencies to grow.
-Uncertainty has caused investors to either sit on their money or stick with the reliable, stronger currencies.
+You’ll note that nothing much changed from the 2019 version.
+This is to be expected with the ongoing global pandemic – as there was no substantial opportunity for weaker currencies to grow.
+Uncertainty causes investors to either sit on their money or stick with the reliable, stronger currencies.

 Interested in the flip side?
 Check out the Top 10 Strongest Currencies in the World (2020).